CPritch/ts4-ultimate-ux/readme.md

 TBC - Information about the project's license will be added here.

-## Acknowledgements

-A big thank you to all the contributors and the Sims 4 modding community for their continuous support and inspiration.

 ---

 This README is a work in progress.
 As development continues, we'll update the "TBC" (To Be Completed) sections with more detailed information.
 Stay tuned!